aroroted-ops/Amdari-Internship/README.md

 4. In Airbyte, create an S3 source connector and a MotherDuck destination connector.
 5. Run the Airbyte sync to load data into MotherDuck.
 6. Use the queries in `sql-codes.sql` to analyze the data.

+See `ARCHITECTURE.md` for the full ELT architecture diagram.